 Loprest coleads the Urban Institute's assessment of the JPMorgan Chase & Co.
 New Skills at Work Initiative, focused on improving workers' access to skills and economic opportunity.
 She is currently Urban’s project lead for evaluation of the Health Profession Opportunity Grants to provide health care training to Temporary Assistance for Needy Families recipients and other low-income individuals.
 She also coleads Urban’s Building America’s Workforce initiative, which brings together workforce research from across the Urban Institute.

-Loprest is a nationally known expert in welfare policy and research.
+Loprest has experience in quantitative and qualitative methods.
+Her prior research examines how to address employment challenges facing welfare recipients and persons with disabilities.
 She is coauthor of the book Leaving Welfare: Employment and Well-Being of Families that Left Welfare in the Post-Entitlement Era, with Gregory Acs.

 She received her PhD in economics from the Massachusetts Institute of Technology.